 The School of Music, Theatre & Dance adopted formal, university-established grievance procedures in December 2010.
-Since that time, we have been informed by the Provost's Office of the need to select faculty to serve in two separate capacities: 1) as members of a university-wide Faculty Grievance Hearing Panel (FGHP), SMTD members of which may be requested to serve on a Grievance Hearing Board in cases where the grievant comes from an academic unit other than SMTD; and 2) as part of an SMTD pool of eligible Grievance Hearing Board (GHB) members who may be requested to serve on a Grievance Hearing Board in cases where the grievant comes from site structure to serve on a Grievance Hearing Board in cases where the grievance Hearing Board (GHB) members who may be requested to serve on a Grievance Hearing Board in cases where the grievant comes from within SMTD.
+Since that time, we have been informed by the Provost's Office of the need to select faculty to serve in two separate capacities: 1) as members of a university-wide Faculty Grievance Hearing Panel (FGHP), SMTD members of which may be requested to serve on a Grievance Hearing Board in cases where the grievant comes from an academic unit other than SMTD; and 2) as part of an SMTD pool of eligible Grievance Hearing Board (GHB) members who may be requested to serve on a Grievance Hearing Board in cases where the grievant comes from some the grievant comes from within SMTD.
 The following addendum to the SMTD Faculty Handbook is hereby proposed: